FernMiran/Blackjack-3D/README.md

 - Event-driven architecture, with decoupled and expandable logic and view.
 - Modular code structure for easy expansion and maintenance.

+## Development Process
+The entire application took me 3 weeks to complete and it's completely made with C# and the Unity Engine (no shaders).
+The objective of this project was to practice a decoupled architecture, and the complete game production cycle with a simple game to showcase in my portfolio.

 ## Future Enhancements
 - Implement "Split" and "Double" logic and animations.
 - Additional casino ambient sounds and visual effects.